omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 the particular routing protocol the user chose.
 To achieve this, you would add the following lines to template.properties:

-  page.1.title = General   <-- page with the "wantRouting" checkbox
+  # page with the "wantRouting" checkbox
+  page.1.title = General
+  # page with the "protocol" combobox
-  page.2.title = Choose Routing Protocol  <-- page with the "protocol" combobox page.3.title = AODV Options
+  page.2.title = Choose Routing Protocol
+  page.3.title = AODV Options
   page.4.title = DSDV Options